Jerryj3083/stast220/index.md

 # Assignment 1
 ## Welcome to my Assignment 1 website!!!
-Below is a meme I have created using Rstudio and the [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package
+Below is a meme I have created using Rstudio and the [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package.

 ![](spongebob_meme.png)